lingtregetter/pets/README.md

 #### How to log out

-Inspect -> Application -> Session Storage -> Clear Session Storage
+- Inspect -> Application -> Session Storage -> Clear Session Storage
+  OR
+- Close browser window/tab and reopen

 #### List sorting